00010001/corridors/readme.md

 Dark Corridors is POC of Java based RPG Console game.

+## Features

+Player can move in 4 directions on map, which is int matrix; different values on map can represent different objects; games uses Stages, which is mode in which represent current gameplay state;
+game checks which value player faces and then renders appropriate view and sets up Stage;
+application uses GameState object to pass values to services;
+Game determines logic based on current Stage and user input;

 ## Usage

 After downloading your copy I suggest using command line to play this game, if you like you can also run it from IDE from main method in App.class